Battling Culture and Society: How to Make Choices Today

 Let’s finish this passage of Scripture.

 It says “WITH GOD,” not for God.
 God can do anything.
 We need God WITH us to navigate culture.
-It’s hard to listen to Christ and not listen to culture especially when it comes to our money, but it’s not impossible WITH God.
-We need God WITH us to navigate culture and thread the needle.
+It’s difficult to listen to Christ and not be influenced by culture, especially when it comes to our finances, but it’s not impossible with God.
+We need God WITH us to navigate the cultural influence and thread the needle.

 Do we see the ramifications here?
 We can listen to culture and miss coming to Christ, or we can navigate culture and thread “the eye of a needle” to enter the kingdom of God.

 I want to look at one more passage and this “One Thing Keeping Us From Christ” thought.
-I’ll throw in a little context as we read.
+I’ll provide some context as we read.

 As Jesus and his disciples were on their way, he came to a village where a woman named Martha opened her home to him.
 She had a sister called Mary, who sat at the Lord’s feet listening to what he said.
 But Martha was distracted by all the preparations that had to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”
 [Luke 10:38-40 NIV]

-Let’s make a count of how many people were likely there.
-It would be Jesus, twelve disciples, Martha, Mary, and their brother Lazarus.
+Let’s count how many people were likely there at the house of Martha and Mary.
+It would be Jesus, the twelve disciples, Martha, Mary, and their brother Lazarus.
 At least sixteen people would need to be fed.
 Ladies, imagine having sixteen people in your home at one time, and you needed to cook for them.
 Would a little assistance help?
-Now add to this dilemma one of those sixteen people is the Son of God manifested, i.e. Jesus Christ.
+Now add to this dilemma that one of those sixteen people is the Son of God manifested, i.e., Jesus Christ.

-What’s wrong with this picture other than Mary isn’t in the kitchen helping Martha where women are supposed to be (bless God)?
+What’s wrong with this picture, other than that Mary isn’t in the kitchen helping Martha, where women are supposed to be (bless God)?

 At that time, and somewhat today, culture said a woman’s place was/is in the kitchen.
 Mary had no place in the room with the men!
 To me, this is the overruling theme and truth of this story.
 What Mary did was radical and a disgrace to their culture.
 Here’s what their culture said.